Peripheral Vascular Disease

 Our belief is that inflammation plays a major role in this cardiovascular condition therefore we employ nutritional therapy against inflammation, in addition to Chelation Therapy.
 The best candidates are those who do not have 100 % occlusion.

-The treatment protocol includes:
+The management protocol includes: